In 2017, security finally got the awareness it needed. Now what?

 The National Cyber Security Alliance's Kaiser has been warning about ransomware since 1989.
 But it wasn't until this year that the malware had a breakout moment and people started listening.

-The WannaCry attack spread using a stolen NSA hacking tool, jumping from computer to computer across hospitals, universities, phone companies, airports and other victims.
+The WannaCry attack spread using a stolen NSA hacking tool, jumping from computer to computer across hospitals, universities, phone companies, airports and elsewhere.
 Within a day, the malware was found on computers in 150 countries, particularly on outdated versions of Windows.
-The malicious software was a particularly nasty example of ransomware, which is malware that locks devices until victims pay up.
+It was a particularly nasty example of ransomware, which is malicious software that locks devices until victims pay up.

 "To have this massive number in a very short period of time, those kinds of events wake people up to the fact that they could be victims," Kaiser said.